Piano Sonata (Barraqué): Performance history

-Roger Woodward with Jean Barraqué at the EMI Abbey Road Studios, London, 1972.
-During the recording of Barraqué's Piano Sonata.

 The sonata was recorded commercially by Yvonne Loriod between 28 and 30 October 1957 and issued in 1958.
 This recording was made in the presence of the composer, and from the manuscript, which was corrected and modified by the composer during the sessions.
 It was not given its first performance in public until 24 April 1967, when the Danish pianist Elisabeth Klein played it in a recital in Copenhagen, seemingly unaware that she was in fact giving the world première.

 The Sonata was subsequently recorded commercially by Claude Helffer in 1969 and Roger Woodward in 1972, both also in the presence of the composer.
 A concert recording from 1972 by Francoise Thinat, prepared with the composer, has also been released on CD.

 The new critical edition of the Sonata by Heribert Henrich was given its first performance from an early draft, in 2012 in Berlin, by Nicolas Hodges.
 The concert also included the world premiere by Hodges of Barraqué's juvenile piano works and songs.
 The new edition was given its first recording by Jean-Pierre Collot in 2018, release 2019 (see Discography).